gamescomputersplay/minesweeper-solver/README.md

 Functions for simulating multiple minesweeper games, together with some tools to aggregate and show statistics about the simulation.

 ### minesweeper_bot.py
 The bot: would take a screenshot, find a minesweeper game on it, and proceed to playing it multiple times, keeping track of the number of wins.
-Currently works with Arbiter and Minesweeper X with standard skins.
+Currently works with Arbiter / Vienna / Minesweeper X with standard skins.
+Also works with 4D Minesweeper available on Steam.

 ## Solution methods